lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-  * If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compressed Residue) may be obtained.
+  * If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compressed Residue) SHOULD be obtained.
 Otherwise, the next Rule is tested.

-  * If no eligible Rule is found, then the header must be sent without compression, depending on the L2 PDU size, this is one of the case that may require the use of the SCHC fragmentation process.
+  * If no eligible Rule is found, then the header MUST be sent without compression, depending on the L2 PDU size, this is one of the case that MAY require the use of the SCHC fragmentation process.

 * Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the Compression Residue (which could be empty) and directly followed by the payload.
 The product of the Compression Residue is sent in the order expressed